huseyin-karatas/daily-calorie-tracker-basic/README.md

-# daily-calorie-tracker-basic
+# Basic Daily Calorie Tracker
 Basic daily calorie tracker.
 Users do not have to sign in and log in.
-Just by using user code, they can track their daily calorie consumptions.
+Just by using "tracker code", they can track their daily calorie consumptions.
+Instead of sign in/log in panel, users have unique "tracker code".